Worthy-Programmer/NSS/README.md

 4. **Open the webpage in localhost**
   - Now view the webpage at localhost through the link.
 The index page is at view/index.html.

+For any difficulties, don't hesitate to contact me.